-AP StyleAP Style is the preferred writing style for most journalists and news media organizations.
+AP Style is the preferred writing style for most journalists and news media organizations.
 The Associated Press Stylebook is updated yearly and is the complete guide to news writing styles, format, punctuation, word choice, and any other aspect of media writing.

-Because Wikipedia strictly enforces these guidelines across their platform, their user-generated content stays consistent and Wikipedia’s content oversight board doesn’t have to get involved in format editing within its pages.
+Because Wikipedia strictly enforces these guidelines across its platform, its user-generated content stays consistent and Wikipedia’s content oversight board doesn’t have to get involved in format editing within its pages.
 This is a textbook example of the effectiveness of a quality style manual applied to a broad range of content.

 For our purposes, these academic writing styles are not that valuable to go over, but in the interest of making this a complete guide, I will give a brief overview of what they are.

 - APA Style: The official style of the American Psychological Association, mainly used for research papers within the social sciences.

-- Chicago Style: Mainly used for research papers within business, history, and fine arts.
+- Chicago Manual of Style: Mainly used for research papers within business, history, and fine arts.
 One main component of Chicago style is the use of footnotes throughout the paper — referring readers to the bibliography of the paper.

 - MLA Style: MLA stands for the Modern Language Association.
 This style is designed to guide student research papers and is one of the most commonly used styles in academia.
 It mainly concerns itself with writing mechanics, like quotation, punctuation, and citation of sources.